 Transformation blocks are very flexible and can be used for most advanced use cases.

-They can either take raw data from your organizational datasets and convert the data into files that can be loaded in an Edge Impulse project/another organizational dataset.
+They can either take raw data from your and convert the data into files that can be loaded in an Edge Impulse project/another organizational dataset.
 But you can also use the transformation blocks as cloud jobs to perform specific actions using standalone mode.

 You can use transformation blocks to fetch external datasets, augment/create variants of your data samples, generate synthetic datasets, extract metadata from config files, create helper graphs, align and interpolate measurements across sensors, or remove duplicate entries.
 The possibilities are endless.